samnooij/shell-genomics/lessons/02_searching_files.md

 Let's give it a try!

 Suppose we want to see how many reads in our file have really bad, with 10 consecutive Ns
-Let's search for the string NNNNNNNNNN in file
+Let's search for the string NNNNNNNNNN in file.

      grep NNNNNNNNNN SRR098026.fastq